r7uaz0n/jekyll-now/_posts/2017-7-20-Thursday-July-20th.md

 I had attended a similar workshop in the past but Python was used.
 It was good to use a language I was more familiar with.

 - I'm a little busy for the next month preparing curriculum for a university class I'm teaching this coming Fall.
 It's my first time teaching at a college level and it's not related to code.
 Also practicing for the Nisei week parade in Little Tokyo next month.
 I hoping to keep praticing JS and fluency through watching/doing tutorials, attending study groups and workshops.
-Perhaps it would be a good time to start that local study group I have been contemplating about.
+I purchased a JS Udemy course that was on sale based on a recommendation.
+Perhaps that is something else to keep me going.
+Maybe it would be a good time to start that local study group I have been contemplating about.

 ## My next goals: